Change for Charity

 Why was the program established?

-The Kerrville Public Utility Board (KPUB) approved the establishment of the new Change for Charity program fund at its June 17, 2020, board meeting in response to this situation, to help our neighbors in need by providing utility bill assistance.
+Amid this health crisis, KPUB approved the establishment of a new Change for Charity program fund at its June 17, 2020, board meeting to help our neighbors in need by providing utility bill payment assistance.

 How does the program work?